Your agent's words are safe. Its actions are not.

 Scores the output

 Grades the text and the final answer.
-Never attacks the action space or checks whether the agent stayed inside its authority.
+Never attacks the action space or checks the agent's authority.

 Reacts in production

 Blocks calls once the agent is live.
-By then it already shipped untested and the review already happened.
+By then it already shipped untested.

 See what your agent can be tricked into.